 *Need help coming up with one that’s specific to you?
 Leave a comment below, and I’ll help brainstorm with you!

-Other self-care and love posts to discover…
+Other self-loving posts & resources to discover…

 - 50 Easy Ways to Bust Out of Your Comfort Zone – Simple actions to get out of a rut.